prog4biol/pfb2024/pfb.md

 `$ python3`

 Note: '$' indicates the command line prompt.
 Recall from Unix 1 that every computer can have a different prompt!
+The python interpreter has its own prompt `>>>`.

 First Python Commands: